teaching-repositories/test-first-approach-tdd-python/tutorials/temperature_conversion.md

 Here is an outline of the TDD process in Python to test temperature conversion functions:

-1. Write a test case for a Celsius to Fahrenheit conversion:
+1. Write a test case for a Celsius to Fahrenheit conversion.
+We will structure our test cases using the Arrange-Act-Assert pattern:

 ```python
 import unittest